 The weave poles are probably the most challenging obstacle to teach, and there are many different training approaches, so you’ll likely need expert guidance to help your dog master this skill.
 But for an easy at-home version of the weaves, you can stick tomato stakes or similar sized poles into the ground outside.
 Space the poles 24 inches apart and always ensure your dog enters between the first and second poles in the row from his left side.

 By mastering these basic skills at home, you and your dog will be ahead of the game when you enter the sport.
 You can continue your training by attending agility classes at a nearby AKC Training Club or a local training facility where your dog can practice on actual agility obstacles.
 For help finding local clubs and a chance to try the obstacles, look for AKC’s My Dog Can Do That events.
-And when you’re ready, consider the Agility Course Test (ACT) which is an entry-level agility event where beginning dogs and their handlers can test their skills.
 In no time, you and your dog will be on your way to reaping all the benefits of this challenging and exciting sport.